 However, while someone may be fully accredited, they may not be a good fit for you or your family, so a personal connection is an important consideration.
 You may want to interview different PSWs, especially if you will be hiring them to provide in-home support services, to ensure that you are all comfortable and able to work together to provide the best care.

 Do keep in mind that agencies may not allow for this kind of flexibility due to rotating schedules, so it is important to weigh the pros and cons of in-home care through a private PSW, agency-provided PSWs, or going through a healthcare facility, such as a long-term care home, to determine the best option for you.

 What’s Best For You

-Ultimately, when it comes to choosing a personal support worker, you should consider what is best for you, the patient, and your family.
-That said, a PSW can become an integral part of your healthcare team who provides social, physical, and emotional support for a variety of needs and should be considered for anyone who needs extra support in their day-to-day activities.
+Ultimately, when it comes to choosing a PSW, you should consider what is best for you, the patient, and your family values.
+That said, a PSW can become an integral part of your health and personal care team who provides social, physical, and emotional support for a variety of needs and should be considered for anyone who needs extra support in their day-to-day activities.
 It’s a rewarding role that can elevate the level of care and independence beyond traditional health care to provide the best possible support for any patient.